pvaneck/refstack-ui/README.rst

 :code:`npm start`

+Doing this will automatically perform :code:`npm start` and :code:`bower install` to get all dependencies.

-By default, as noted in package.json, the server will listen on port 8000.
+By default, as noted in package.json, the server will use 0.0.0.0:8080.